-If the user wishes to download electronic documents from the site, contact customer service, subscribe to a mailing list or become a client of the CakeMail service, CakeMail reserves the right to gather personal information about the user with the objective of verifying, where applicable, the identity or registration, including last and first name, physical address, phone number, e-mail address and payment details for the purpose of opening a CakeMail account.
-All personal data will be used exclusively for administrative purposes so as to offer clients and users the required and requested service in good faith.
+If the User wishes to download electronic documents from the site, contact customer service, subscribe to a mailing list or become a Client of the CakeMail service, CakeMail reserves the right to gather personal information about the User with the objective of verifying, where applicable, the identity or registration, including last and first name, physical address, phone number, e-mail address and payment details for the purpose of opening a CakeMail account.
+All personal data will be used exclusively for administrative purposes so as to offer Clients and Users the required and requested service in good faith.

 CakeMail conforms to the rules governing the Personal Information Protection and Electronic Documents Act and Quebec’s Personal Information Protection Act.

 All personal data provided during registration of the CakeMail service will be stored in a secure database and protected with SSL (Secure Socket Layers).
 This data, including member lists belonging to the Clients of CakeMail, will be exclusively accessible by workstation intermediaries and protected by authentication.
 Access to this data is only accessible to CakeMail authorized personnel for maintenance and analysis purposes.